 As we organized and drafted concepts, we shared ideas with friends and family who offered valuable input.
 We knew that it would be critical to assemble a team of folks who were prepared to initiate a society of sustenance.
 Planning was coming together well, but we also wanted to learn from our global community; so, we spent a year researching and visiting models of community foundations in the Caribbean, Brazil, Mexico, South Africa, and the U.S. These foundations had established endowment funds, which is a long-term investment fund that produces yields that can be used for operations and funding community projects.
 When we pitched the idea of building an endowment to Dave Lawrence, an astute leader and current A.C.T. board member, he too was convinced that if balanced with asset building, accountability and acknowledging people as our greatest resource, Haiti too could benefit from sustained investing.

 Assembling A.C.T.’s founding board of directors can be characterized as an interconnected web, with each person sharing community and affinity in some way.
-The founding Board of Directors consists of 20 members and includes Haitians based in Ayiti and the U.S., and friends of Ayiti.
+Javier Soto, CEO of The Miami Foundation, introduced us to Ghislain Gourage who now serves as our Board Chairman.
+The founding Board of Directors consists of 20 members and includes Ayisyen (Haitians) based in Ayiti and the U.S., and friends of Ayiti.
 These are individuals who have shown exceptional commitment to Ayiti and are ready to roll up their sleeves in order to execute tasks.